ANALYTICS SOLUTIONS2025-12-26

 An Enterprise can accrue many benefits by becoming data-centric:

-• First and foremost, a data-centric model gives a massive financial lead to Enterprises adopting this approach, starting with savings on infrastructure and reduction in other recurring costs
+• First and foremost, a data-centric model gives a massive financial lead to Enterprises adopting this approach, starting with savings on infrastructure and a reduction in other recurring costs

 • Makes the entire Enterprise “data-smart”, and not just a few team leaders

-• Can be used to digitally disrupt the market a business is in
+• Can be used to disrupt the market a business is in digitally

 • No more data silos within the organization